-The Skin Surveillance Program is a comprehensive skin documentation system designed to expose layers of skin lesions not typically viewed during a regular exam.
+The Skin Surveillance Program is a comprehensive skin documentation system designed to expose layers of skin lesions not typically viewed during a regular exam with a Dermatologist.
 The Skin Surveillance Program system produces high-resolution diagnostic images and creates a profile for your skin and individual moles that is monitored for any changes over time.

 How the Process Works

 A highly trained and certified Melanographer who is also a Registered Nurse will perform the procedure.
 She will discuss your medical history and any concerns.

 Total body photography creates a complete visual medical record of 97% of your skin surface and each individual lesion.
 This will create a benchmark to identify any changes in the future.

 HEAD TO TOE SKIN EXAM